sbrl/Minetest-WorldEditAdditions/README.md

 //nn
 ```

+## Troubleshooting
+If you're experiencing issues with this mod, try checking this FAQ before opening an issue.

+### I get an error saying that worldedit isn't installed
+WorldEditAdditions requires that the `worldedit` mod is installed as a dependency.
+Install it and then try launching Minetest (or the `minetest-server`) again.

+### I get an error saying that `worldedit.register_command()` is not a function
+This is probably because your version of `worldedit` is too old.
+Try updating it.
+Specifically the `worldedit.register_command()` function was only added to `worldedit` in December 2019.

 ## Contributing
 Contributions are welcome!
 Please state in your pull request(s) that you release your contribution under the _Mozilla Public License 2.0_.